As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Are You Allowed to Keep Fossils You Find?

-Plenty of fossil hunters are worried about whether or not they get to keep what fossils they find, and the answer varies based on what you find and where.
+Many fossil hunters are concerned about whether they can retain the fossils they discover, and the answer varies depending on what and where you find them.

 In contrast, other locations demand that notable findings be handed over so that they can be donated to museums or universities for studies.
 The best way to be sure is to stay informed and ask beforehand.